 During the June planning meeting, programs were set-up for the following year.

 February 2019 – February 2020

 New officers elected: Chair Kathie Mousseau, Vice-Chair Robin Rigazio, Secretary Judith Eckstein, and Treasurer Peggy Scefcyk.
 Joyce handled the gallery.

 - Theme for the annual winter exhibit was “TAL’s 10th Anniversary Show”.

-Joyce had spent 10 years acting as chairperson for the annual shows.
+Joyce retired after acting as chairperson for the annual shows for ten years.
 They were drawing in 400 to 500 guests each year.
 “It was a lot of work but was very satisfying to see the results.”

 February 2020 – February 2021